Gladiators (franchise): Decline

 After International Gladiators 2, the American Gladiators series ceased production due to falling ratings, although a live dinner show ran in Florida between 1996 and 1998.
 The UK and Australia continued to produce their own editions of the show, with the UK continuing to add new events to its roster (retiring some due to safety reasons) with Australia adding events from the UK series in its second and third series.

 In 1996, the UK and Australia faced each other again in 'the Ashes 2' this time held in the UK Gladiator arena and an Australia vs. Russia mini series was filmed in Australia with two of the Russian Gladiators who had appeared in International Gladiators 2 appearing alongside new faces.
 After both of the mini series were filmed and aired, the Australian show was cancelled due to falling ratings, even though plans for a fourth domestic series had commenced, which would include a brand new event that would be exclusive to Australia.
 A third series of International Gladiators was planned to be filmed in Australia, but this was cancelled after ITV and LWT refused to finance another series.
 A third Ashes series was also planned for 1997, but this was also cancelled by the time the UK's sixth domestic series aired.

 In 1997, South Africa competed against the UK in the Springbok Challenge held in the UK Gladiator arena, despite the fact that they did not have their own domestic series.
 Only one of the South African Gladiators who appeared in International Gladiators 2 appeared.

-In 1998, there were plans for the show to have a massive overhaul, however this was cancelled after it was announced that the UK series was to be axed due to falling ratings.
+In 1998, there were plans for the show to have a massive overhaul, but this was cancelled after it was announced that the UK series was to be axed due to falling ratings.
 A final mini series in which past champions competed was filmed instead.
 It was at this time that South Africa finally began production of their own series and in 2000, a team of UK Gladiators and contenders went over to film the Springbok Challenge 2, a series filmed exclusively for South African TV only.

 New millennium

 With the South African production in full swing, other territories began producing their own versions.
 Sweden began producing their own version in 2000 under the name Gladiatorerna, with the old UK apparatus being shipped over.
+Before TV4 started producing its own seasons, the American version was broadcast in the 1990s with Swedish commentators.
 Short lived series in Nigeria (2002) and Denmark (2003) followed.

 In 2001, the South African series was overhauled, but it proved unpopular with viewers and the show was axed.
 Sweden continued to produce Gladiators, creating an event unique to the series, Spidercage, before being axed in 2004.